Why You Need a Medical Source Statement?

 Tips for improving your medical source statement.

-• Do not assume a medical diagnosis will satisfy SSA rules for disability.
+- Do not assume a medical diagnosis will meet SSA disability rules—Dan will clarify what this means.
+833-833-2026.

-• SSA often sends you to other specialists; take your completed MSS form with you.
+- SSA often refers you to other specialists; bring your completed MSS form with you.

-• Tell your doctor about your limitations: “I can only walk 100 feet before resting.”
-I have sharp pains in my back every night that wake me up.
+- Tell your doctor about your limitations: “I can only walk 100 feet before resting.”
+“Every night I have sharp pains that wake me up.”
+Learn how to explain your symptoms to a doctor by calling 833-833-2026.

-• Discuss all of your physical and mental limitations with your doctor and all appropriate medical specialists.
+- Discuss all of your physical and mental limitations with your doctor and all other relevant medical specialists.

 Benefits gained when using medical source statements.

-Your personal doctor’s medical records focus on treatments, not your functional abilities.
-SSA only awards benefits when your disabilities prevent you from performing the functional details of work-related activities.
-A detailed MSS that goes beyond your basic medical records will explain how your condition limits your work functions.
-This is a critical point that must be demonstrated on an MSS.
+Your doctor’s medical records focus on treatments, not your functional abilities.
+Often, you’ll need to help your doctors understand how your symptoms affect your daily life and prevent you from doing work-related tasks.
+A properly completed MSS that goes beyond basic medical records will explain how your symptoms and conditions impact your work capabilities.
+This is an important point that must be clearly shown on an MSS.

 Social Security Disability Claim Denied?